youssefadly237/my-rice/README.md

 # my-rice

-> I’m just saving some configs so I don’t have to redo everything later.
+> I'm just saving some configs so I don't have to redo everything later.
 > Not perfect, but works.

 ---

 ## Philosophy

 This is a personal rice setup.
-It’s not a dotfiles framework.
+It's not a dotfiles framework.
 I keep my setup minimal, portable, and easy to restore.

 ---